fbpx

 This unit describes the performance outcomes, skills and knowledge required to manage rental properties which have become vacant.
 This unit applies to individuals who work in a social housing context within clearly defined organisational processes and procedures.

-Students join classes where they will develop an understanding of their unit of study.
+Students join classes where they will develop an understanding of their unit of competency.
 This is a great opportunity to meet peers from different organisations, learn from others and explore new ways of working.
-There are six sessions per unit of study, with the final session enabling you to practice your skills and complete some of your assessment tasks.
+There are between four and six sessions per unit of competency, with the final sessions enabling you to practice your skills and complete some of your assessment tasks.

 Once enrolled you will receive your Moodle login which provides access for you to see course materials and submit assessments online by their due date.
 Please let your Student Support Advisor know that you wish to study via self-directed online learning.